techguru-io/posthub/SECURITY.md

 ## Introduction

-The Postiz app is committed to ensuring the security and integrity of our users' data.
+The Posthub app is committed to ensuring the security and integrity of our users' data.
 This security policy outlines our procedures for handling security vulnerabilities and our disclosure policy.

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability in the Postiz app, please report it to us privately via email to one of the maintainers:
+If you discover a security vulnerability in the Posthub app, please report it to us privately via email to one of the maintainers:

 - @nevo-david
 - @ennogelhaus ([email](mailto:gelhausenno@outlook.de))